bangkwang/python-final/readme.md

 Here's an example of how to run the program:

-python IT1009C_FinalProject_AnikethKallam.py -n "Michael Jordan" -o 1 Displays the raw stats of the player
+py PythonProjectIT3038.py -n "Michael Jordan" -o 1 Displays the raw stats of the player

-python IT1009C_FinalProject_AnikethKallam.py -n "Michael Jordan" -o 2 Displays a graph of the stats over the seasons.
+py PythonProjectIT3038.py -n "Michael Jordan" -o 2 Displays a graph of the stats over the seasons.